-As a demand for nature and wellness rise in a post-pandemic world, more are wising up to underrated gems like Hopkins in Southern Belize.
-An ideal medley of both rainforest and island vibes, the small fishing village is finally catching up in popularity to its flashier neighbor, Placencia.
+As demand for nature and wellness rises in a post-pandemic world, more are wising up to underrated gems like Hopkins in Southern Belize.
+An ideal medley of both rainforest and island vibes, the small fishing village is finally catching up in popularity with its flashier neighbor, Placencia.
 Often described as the central hub for diverse activities, Hopkins is also home to the Garifunas.
 This vibrant culture often welcomes others into their colorful lives through immersive experiences such as drumming lessons and cooking classes.
 However, what arguably sets Hopkins apart from other Belize destinations is its affinity to appeal to two types of travelers: the adventure junkies and the beach bums.

 Enjoying the second-largest Barrier Reef

 Thankfully, you don’t have to choose one or the other when in Hopkins.
 In fact, when staying at a resort considered the epitome of luxury and wellness, creating a best-of-both-worlds itinerary is much easier.
 This is why The Lodge at Jaguar Reef can be an excellent choice for someone who wants to have their cake and eat it, too.
 Here, you’ll wake up to a view boasting calm waters yet have the jungle mere minutes away.
 For a day filled with marine activities, your adventure begins the moment you walk out onto the Seaview villa’s balcony and welcome the pink-hued dawn.
 After a delectable breakfast – perfectly golden fry jacks, anyone? – at The Paddle House, you’re ready for some snorkeling.